aelfrith92/olivetum-pr-milestone-5/README.md

 As a shopper, I can receive an email confirmation after checking out, so that I can keep the confirmation of what I have purchased for my records.

+As a shopper, I can leave product reviews, so that I can leave my personal opinion about the purchase experience.

 **Documentation**

 Tasks: